 How long does it take to make this beanie?

-Most crocheters can finish this hat in just a few hours.
-It’s a quick project, perfect for last-minute gifts or stocking up for markets.
+Most crocheters can finish this hat in a few hours, making it great for gifts or market prep.

 What type of yarn works best for this pattern?

-A soft worsted weight (#4) yarn works best for comfort and structure.
-You can choose acrylic, cotton, or a blend depending on your preference.
+A soft worsted weight (#4) yarn works best for structure, comfort, and stitch definition.

 Can I make the beanie in one solid color?